Interdisciplinary Studies Diploma Program

 The Interdisciplinary Studies Diploma Program at Smith College admits students of any age, sex, race, color, creed, handicap and national or ethnic origin to all the rights, privileges, programs and activities generally accorded or made available to diploma program students at the college.
 Learn more.

-Interdisciplinary Studies Diploma students take a full course load throughout the academic year.
-IDP 555: Seminar in American Society and Culture is required.
-Students take five additional courses in American studies or in one or more of the related disciplines.
-Students who choose to write a thesis, and whose projects are approved, substitute IDP 570 Diploma Thesis for one of the additional courses.
+Interdisciplinary Studies Diploma students take a full course load -- at least six courses -- throughout the academic year.
+One course is required: IDP 555-Seminar in American Society and Culture.
+The Diploma research project, completed during the spring semester, counts as one of the courses.
 See the Smith Course Catalog for more information.

 In addition to classes at Smith, students have the opportunity to study at the other Five College institutions.

 More than 450 men and women from around the world have come to Smith College to participate in the Diploma Program.
 After completing the program, many graduates have continued their studies and research, started teaching, begun careers in journalism, or found work either in international commerce or with nongovernmental agencies.

 Colleges and universities in many countries—China, Germany, India, Italy, the Netherlands, and the United Kingdom—count our alumni among their ranks.
 Among our former students are a Smith professor, two university presidents, a Fulbright program director, several distinguished print journalists, radio and television anchors, and editors, publishers, civil servants and diplomats.

 Alumni actively keep in touch to share their stories and tell about the ways in which their year at Smith helped shape the paths that their lives have taken.
 Keep in touch through the program's alumni newsletter: